 Investigate the climate and weather of The Parklands of Floyds Fork and the Temperate Deciduous Forest.
 Learn about our place on the globe and the reason behind seasonal change.

 Explore animal structure and function, their adaptations and behaviors, and discover the importance of their interdependence with the environment in which they live.
+But, first, we need to know what things all animals need to survive.
+Watch the video below to find out!

 Watch the video below and use this worksheet as your guide to learn more about birds of prey and animal adaptations.
 (Grades K-4)